OpenLiberty/open-liberty-operator/doc/observability-deployment.md

 Configure mpHealth-2.x feature in server.xml:

-1. Create an XML file named `server_mpHealth_2.1.xml`, with the following contents and place it in the same directory as your DockerFile:
+1. Create an XML file named `server_mpHealth.xml`, with the following contents and place it in the same directory as your DockerFile:

 ```XML